yeeking/myk-polypitch-detect-plugin/README.md

 ## TODO

-* apply downsampling to buffer prior to note extraction as per neuralnote
+* [done] apply downsampling to buffer prior to note extraction as per neuralnote
 * possibly apply post processing on notes as per neuralnote
+* write some proper tests to eveluate frame-> frame overlaps etc.